NgKayChung/helpcat-app/readme.md

-# HELP CAT Mobile Application for Software Project
+# HELP CAT Mobile Application for Software Project using Android Studio